 The romance of Aveiro

-Today you head south to Nazaré, stopping first for a self-guided tour of the charming enclave of Aveiro.
+Today you'll transfer three hours south to Nazaré, stopping first for a self-guided tour of the charming enclave of Aveiro.
 Situated on the edge of an extensive coastal lagoon system, Aveiro is a prosperous town with a beautiful city center and a youthful, energetic buzz.
 It's sometimes dubbed the "Venice of Portugal" thanks to its small network of picturesque canals.
-But where the Italian city has gondolas, Aveiro has moliceiros — colorful boats traditionally used for seaweed-harvesting but now used for canal cruises.
+But where the Italian city has gondolas, Aveiro has moliceiros—colorful boats traditionally used for seaweed harvesting but now used for canal cruises.

 After lunch, you'll continue to Nazaré, whose warren of narrow, cobbled lanes run down to a wide, cliff-backed beach.
-Wander around town, being sure to catch a pretty sunset overlooking the ocean, and relax as you enjoy the quiet of being off-the-beaten-path this evening.
+Wander around town, catch a pretty sunset overlooking the ocean, and relax as you enjoy the quiet evening.

 Plan your trip to Portugal